How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 • partially wind-resistant

-• handles light rain or short showers, but is not fully waterproof
+• handles light rain or brief showers, but is not fully waterproof

 ➤ Hardshell (membrane jacket)